Shoulder replacement is surgery to replace the bones of the shoulder joint with artificial joint parts.

 Your surgeon may place a tube in this area to drain fluid that may build up in the joint.
 The drain will be removed when you no longer need it.

-This surgery usually takes 1 - 3 hours.
+This surgery normally takes 1 to 3 hours.

 Why the Procedure Is Performed

-Shoulder replacement surgery is usually done when you have severe pain in the shoulder area, which limits your ability to move your arm.
+Shoulder replacement surgery is often done when you have severe pain in the shoulder area, which limits your ability to move your arm.
 Causes of shoulder pain include:

 - Poor result from a previous shoulder surgery